laurencepettitt/HashTable/README.md

 ### Usage
 See the HashTableExample.cs source code for an example which provides a command line utility to Add, Remove and Delete integers in a BST, as well as print the BST in a readable format.
 The command line utility accepts four commands:

-P - Prints the tree, sideways, such that the root is on the left and higher values are above lower ones.
+# - Prints the number of elements in the hash table.

-I <int> - Inserts <int> into tree.
-For example: I 4
++<int> - Inserts <int> into hash table.
+For example: +4

-Q <int> - Queries the tree and returns "Present" if found or "Absent" if not.
-Example: Q 4 (would return "Present)
+?<int> - Queries the hash table and returns "YES" if found or "NO" if not.
+Example: ?4 (would return "YES")

-D <int> - Deletes an element from the tree, if Present.
-Example: D 4 (now the tree is empty)
+-<int> - Deletes an element from the hash table, if present.
+Example: -4 (now the table is empty)

 ### Todo
 ..* Only insert elements into the hash table if not already there.

 ..* Make generic.

 ..* Better error management.

 ### Issues